Skip to Main Content

 The library will not scan materials such as workbooks, course packs, significant portions of current editions of textbooks, etc. These materials are created and marketed primarily for use in the type of course being offered, and therefore are not covered by Fair Use exceptions to copyright law.

-• You received an email with the pre-term guaranteed course reserve deadline.
-Lists received by this deadline will be available on the first day of classes.
-Exceptions to the guarantee would be items that have to be ordered, recalled from borrowers or are missing.
-Course reserve requests submitted late, after pre-term deadlines, may not be processed in time for students to access at the start of term.
+• Faculty teaching in the upcoming term receive an email with the pre-term course reserve deadline.
+Lists received by this deadline will be processed by the first day of classes.
+Items that need to be purchased, are currently on loan, or are missing may not be available at the start of term but the process of obtaining them will have started.
+Course reserve requests submitted late, after the pre-term deadline, may not be processed in time for students to access at the start of term.

-• We process course reserve requests in the order in which they are received.
+• Reserve staff process course reserve requests in the order they are received.

 • Once a list is completely processed, library staff will alert you of any problems, changes, or missing items from your list.